Author: Mindy Goldman, MD, FRCPC

 - sense of impending doom

 These reactions are thought to be caused by the interaction between an allergen and a pre-formed IgE antibody, although the pathogenesis is incompletely understood.
 In most cases, the exact cause is unknown.
-In Caucasians, from 5 to 20% of cases involve anti-IgA in IgA deficient individuals.
+In Caucasians, up to 5% of cases involve anti-IgA in IgA deficient individuals.
 There are rare case reports of passive transfer of donor IgE antibodies against peanuts causing an anaphylactic reaction in recipients subsequently ingesting peanuts.
 There has also been a case of transfer of the peanut antigen by transfusion to a recipient with a severe peanut allergy.
-Recipient atopic predisposition, as demonstrated by higher total IgE and IgE specific for aeroallergens such as pollens, has been associated with increased allergic reactions on receiving blood in general, but not necessarily with anaphylactic reactions.1,12
+Recipient atopic predisposition, as demonstrated by higher total IgE and IgE specific for aeroallergens such as pollens, has been associated with increased allergic reactions on receiving blood in general, but not necessarily with anaphylactic reactions.1,14

 IgE-mediated reactions are type I immediate hypersensitivity reactions.
 IgE has the ability to bind to mast cells and tissue basophils through Fc receptors on their cell membranes.
 Mast cells (armed with a surface coating of IgE) are triggered when the patient next becomes exposed to the antigen (allergen) recognized by the IgE.
 This leads to cross-linking of the bound IgE antibody, producing mast cell degranulation with release of preformed and new mediators of the allergic reaction.